hisptz/data-use-apps-docs/docs/scorecard/configuration/configuring-scorecard-as-widget.md

 ---

 # Scorecard In Dashboard
 The Scorecard in Dashboard feature allows users to embed scorecards directly into dashboards for easy visualization and monitoring.
-This ensures that key metrics are displayed in a centralized, interactive, and customizable format tailored to programmatic or organizational needs.
+This ensures that key metrics are displayed in a centralized, interactive, and customizable format tailored to programmatic or organisational needs.

 ## Prerequisites
 Before adding a scorecard to a dashboard, ensure the following requirements are met: